LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

-   The flag must be turned on when changing compilation modes, changing flags such as :ref:`code_prefix <flag_code_prefix>`, or when turning on linter flags that are off by default without at the same time making changes to the application source files themselves as any existing intermediate files would not be recompiled as necessary due to file timestamps not changing.
+   The flag must be turned on when changing compilation modes, changing flags such as :ref:`code_prefix <flag_code_prefix>`, or when turning on linter flags that are off by default without at the same time making changes to the application source files themselves, as any existing intermediate files would not be recompiled as necessary due to file timestamps not changing.